-If you’ve spent any time on Pinterest or follow the latest fashion trends, you’ve probably noticed that gray is having a moment right now.
+If you’ve spent any time on Pinterest or follow the latest fashion trends, you’ve probably noticed that gray decoration is having a moment right now.
 Gray is the Goldilocks of the new neutral tones craze: not as dark and foreboding as black but not as sterile and plain as white.
 And as designers have infused grays into natural tones, as it appears in nature, grays across the spectrum can be used in any room or feature of your home; flooring, furniture, wall paint, cabinets, you name it.

 Gray as the Ultimate Neutral

 For decades the “go to” unifying color for paint and carpet as all shades of beige.
-Today commercial and residential designers alike employ Earth tone-infused grays to tie spaces together.
+Today commercial and residential designers alike employ Earth tone-infused gray decoration to tie spaces together.
 This is because gray can be paired and blended across the spectrum of color – cool, warm, light, dark, rustic, contemporary, industrial, etc.

 Gray as a Statement Piece